Author – Judah Samuel

 After the success of the first power plant, CIAL installed a much larger 1MW solar power plant.
 In August 2015, a 12MW solar PV plant was set over an area of about 45 acres.
 This enabled CIAL to produce 50,000-60,000 units of electricity per day.
 The whole project cost INR60 crore, offering a decent return of investment over the next 5 years.
 This investment has also helped CIAL to cut down its carbon emissions by 300,000mt over the next 25 years.

-Delhi International Airport Limited (DIAL) is the second airport in the country to make use of solar energy.
+Indira Gandhi International Airport in Delhi is the second solar-powered airport in the country to make use of solar energy.
 It has already become the second highest producer of solar energy in the country.
 In the first phase, the airport installed a 2.14MW plant in its premises that enabled it to produce about 3 million units of electricity.
 This made it the first airport to be registered under the UNFCCC’s Clean Development Mechanism.
 In the second phase, the airport almost tripled the amount of solar power produced to up to 7.84MW.

-The solar photo voltaic panels installed on the airside of the Indira Gandhi International Terminal are non-reflective PV solar panels, which reduce the glare effect.
+The solar photo voltaic panels installed on the topside of the Indira Gandhi International Terminal are non-reflective PV solar panels, which reduce the glare effect.
 Computer aided solar glare analysis for 365 days with complete sun movement from sunrise to sunset have been carried out to ensure that there is no impact on flight movement.
-This plant has helped DIAL save around INR12 crore annually.
+This plant has helped the IGI Airport save around INR12 crore annually.
 The project, which is spread over 18 acres, has seen an investment of INR47 crore.
 DIAL aims to increase the capacity of the solar power plant to up to 20MW by 2020.